AdaCore/gnatstudio/docs/users_guide/main_window.rst

   and select the first node representing the file in which the entity is declared.
 This makes it easier to see which other entities are declared in the same file.

+See also :ref:`browsers_features` for more capabilities of the GPS browsers.

 .. index:: windows; bookmarks
 .. index:: bookmark